dcunited001/dcunited001.github.io/_posts/2017-06-17-international-trends-2020-the-automation-crisis.md

     revenue streams to banks?
 - multiple measure of income distrubution: with and without government assistance

+- (move?) the rate at which federal deficits expand will determine how reliant the government is on central banking, bonds, etc.
+  - inflationary financial policy like this, driven at high rates in the 2020's, may increase the CPI faster than the monetary supply
+  - this is because of cascading effects in how businesss price their products

 > "Ask not what your government can do for you, but what you can do
 > for your government."